shdlabs/SSTorytime/docs/N4L.md

 ### The "is a" fallacy

-During the OO-movement to sanctify Object Orientation as a software modelling approach, many superifical ideas were proposed.
-Object Orientation rubber stamps the idea that objects, i.e. "things" are the most important entities in a model, leaving *processes* asking: what am I then?
+During the OO-movement to sanctify Object Orientation as a software modelling approach, Object Orientation rubber stamped the idea that objects, i.e. "things" (rather than processes or activities) are the most important concept in a model, leaving *processes* asking: what am I then?
 (The answer was usually that processes should be thought of as methods that affect objects, which is extremely limiting.)